AR942/DS_Project_Capgemini/README.md

 - output : where the .csv output of predictions will go
 - model : contains the classification model ResNet152V2-Weather-Classification-03.h5

-docker command to build the image: docker build -t image .
+docker command to build the image containing all the requirements needed and our project:
+> docker build -t image .

 docker command to launch the container on linux with volume mapping on the local folder: